maxwbuckley/AnalyticsResearchProgrammingAssignment/README.md

 # Analytics Research Programming Assignment
-## Python Programming, Databases, and Version Control Assignment
+## Python Programming, Databases, and Version Control Assignment:
 For this assignment we are required to demonstrate the use of Python, databases and Git for version control.

-The request is that we are to
+The request is that we are to:

 > Suppose you have been hired by a renewable fuels company, who want to locate a
 > processing plant somewhere in Ireland.
 They already have several raw materials